gustavochavarria/thousands-counter/README.md

 ## Use

-You can convert numbers into Abreviated expression:
+You can convert numbers into Abbreviated expression:

 1000 > 1k <br/>
 2800 > 2.8k <br/>